 No longer than one month following completion

 of the engagement activity

 |Informal report on achievements|

 Please sign up to the NC3Rs Newsletter for updates on funding schemes.

 - Applicants must be a current or previous recipient (principal investigator/co-investigator or current research group member) of an NC3Rs grant, fellowship or studentship.

-- Applicants must be based in a non-profit, academic institutions.
+- Applicants must be based in a non-profit, academic institution.

 - Events funded by the NC3Rs public engagement awards must take place within six months of receiving the award.